Fresh Herb Keeper

 thingiverse

-UPDATE 16 June 2016 (3 weeks later): See 2nd pic (sorry for the shadow), most of the cilantro survived, smelled fresh and was still crunchy.
+UPDATE 16 June 2016 (3 weeks later): Check out the second picture, sorry about the shadow - most of the cilantro made it through, smelled fresh and was still crunchy.
 The bunches even sprouted roots!
-However, the bamboo chopstick became slightly moldy probably due to the prolonged moisture exposure.
-So for the reload (with rosemary this time), I've used cling wrap to wrap the chopstick from tip to tip.
-DIY fresh herb keeper.
-Designed to fit most 1.5l PET bottles, both cap and base are linked by a single disposable chopstick (or use any similar material).
+However, the bamboo chopstick started to mold slightly probably due to prolonged moisture exposure.
+So for the reload with rosemary this time, I used cling wrap to wrap the chopstick from tip to tip.
+DIY Fresh Herb Keeper Designed to fit most 1.5l PET bottles, both cap and base are connected by a single disposable chopstick (or use any similar material).
 Print is minimal, just two parts.
-All you need is a PET bottle (cut below the neck where it straightens out, the cap caters for a diameter of 80mm to 100mm) and a clean disposable chopstick, oh yes, some herbs to keep in your fridge.
-Fill a little water to keep the bottom/ roots of the herbs wet and make sure your fridge can accommodate a PET bottle standing upright.
-Apparently the commercial version (sells for 20 bucks) keeps herbs fresh up to 2 weeks, I know mine fridge (in spite of the technology) doesn't keep them more than a week.
+All you need is a PET bottle (cut below the neck where it straightens out), the cap fits a diameter of 80mm to 100mm, a clean disposable chopstick, and some herbs to keep in your fridge.
+Fill a little water to keep the bottom/roots of the herbs wet and make sure your fridge can accommodate a PET bottle standing upright.
+Apparently the commercial version (sells for 20 bucks) keeps herbs fresh up to 2 weeks.
+I know my fridge (in spite of the technology) doesn't keep them more than a week.
 Hopefully this works better!
-Print Settings Printer Brand: Printrbot Printer: Simple Black Rafts: No Supports: No
+Print Settings Printer Brand: Printer: Printrbot Printer Model: Simple Black Rafts: Supports:

 Download Model from thingiverse